 We've had to stop volunteers and working bees.
 Fences that were destroyed by the fire and damaged by flood, are far from repaired, meaning we cannot move the animals around as we used to and need to.
 This means well over 100 acres is now just left for the wildlife.
 And that's fine.
 But it means we need to buy extra hay for the other four-legged residents.

-And winter is coming.
-Without repaired fences, and thus more paddocks, it means a tougher winter for the animals.
 We're wanting to ensure the safety of our sanctuary and animals in a time when hay is still incredibly expensive.
 You don't just turn your back on Galahad the wild horse who lost his mum when he was just a few days old, or Primrose the lamb who lost her mum too, and came to us alone and frightened.
 They need our compassion and care.
 And they need the help of donor family.

-Above: Galahad the wild horse.
+Above: Galahad the orphaned foal.

 Below: Primrose the lamb (left) with her adopted brother Marcus, (also motherless) kept company by Maeve, our most recent rescued dog.